sassafrastech/aws-backup/README.md

 - Determine the instance ID of the EC2 server on which the script runs
 - Gather a list of all volume IDs attached to that instance
 - Take a snapshot of each attached volume
-- The script will then delete all associated snapshots taken by the script that are older than 7 days
+- The script will then delete all associated snapshots taken by the script that are older than `RETENTION_DAYS` days (default = 7)

 Pull requests greatly welcomed!